1. What is trastuzumab emtansine?

 - Emtansine, which is a chemotherapy drug

-You may be offered trastuzumab emtansine if you have HER2 positive secondary breast cancer or a regional recurrence (where surgery is not possible), and have already had trastuzumab and chemotherapy drugs called taxanes, either together or separately.
+You may be offered trastuzumab emtansine if you have HER2 positive secondary breast cancer or a regional recurrence (where surgery is not possible), and have already had trastuzumab and chemotherapy drugs (docetaxel or paclitaxel), either together or separately.

-Trastuzumab emtansine is widely available across the UK.
+Using trastuzumab emtansine in this way is available across the UK.

 Some breast cancer cells have a higher than normal level of a protein called HER2 on their surface.
 This stimulates the breast cancer cells to grow.
 This type of breast cancer is often referred to as HER2 positive.